ibrahimahmed237/rabbit-be-orders-challenge/README.md

    - A product belongs to only one area
    - Order history is retained indefinitely
    - All products are equally weighted in the calculation
+   - Order notifications should be sent in real-time to administrators
+   - Failed notifications should not block order processing

 ## Architecture